DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

   ```

 > **Note**
-> If you want the optional synchronization of groups and users with Entra ID, you have to add to the helm install command :
+> If you want the optional synchronization of groups and users with Entra ID, you have to add to the helm install command:
+>
 > --set decisionCenter.sidecar.enabled=true --set decisionCenter.sidecar.confSecretRef=users-groups-synchro-secret

 #### b.
 Installation using Ingress